-Chief of department: Jojua Alhas Valterovich, candidate of medical sciences, doctor of higher category, associate professor.
+Chief of the department: Jojua Alhas Valterovich, Ph.D, doctor of highest category, associate professor.

 Our specialists are constantly increasing their qualification via sharing professional experience with both Russian and foreign leading traumatologists-orthopedists, taking part in annual scientific conferences and working on probation in leading medical centers, including foreign ones.